 [citation coming soon!]

 There is also a structural and noticeable difference between unorthodox braids made with “turns from above” vs. “turns from below”.
 I don’t think this is addressed by either Noémi Speiser or Masako Kinoshita, but it is very clear in the braids.
 In square braids, this doesn’t create a real difference, because aside from the direction of the turns, the upper and lower sides of the braid are the same.
 It is the difference created by the direction the loops are turned that results in the “square” braid’s essentially trapezoidal shape – wider on either the top or bottom surface, depending on which way the loops are turned.
 But the upper and lower sides of an unorthodox braid are not the same, so changing the direction of the turns makes a change in the braid structure that can’t be “fixed” by turning the braid over, as with a square braid.
-Turning loops “inward” (ie “from above) broadens the lower surface of the braid and narrows the upper surface, in all braids.
+Turning loops “inward” (ie “from above) broadens the lower surface of the braid and narrows the upper surface.
 Turning loops in the opposite rotational direction has the opposite effect.
-In the two unorthodox braids I’ve taught, turning loops inwardly – “from above” the loop (hooking onto the UPPER shank to turn it, rather than the lower shank) emphasizes the beveled shape of the braid, so I prefer that method of turning loops for these braids.
+In the D-shaped braid and the Triangle braid (the 2 unorthodox braids I’ve taught on this site), turning loops inwardly – “from above” the loop (hooking onto the UPPER shank, from above the loop to turn it, rather than onto the lower shank from below the loop) emphasizes the beveled shape of the braid, so I prefer that method of turning loops for these braids.